Thelymitra frenchii: Taxonomy and naming

 Thelymitra frenchii was first formally described in 2004 by Jeff Jeanes from a specimen collected near Jarrahdale and the description was published in Muelleria.
 The specific epithet (frenchii) honours "Christopher (Chris) J. French" for his assistance to the author.

 Distribution and habitat

-The scarp sun orchid grows in soil pockets on granite outcrops in jarrah forest.
+Scarp sun orchid grows in soil pockets on granite outcrops in jarrah forest.
 It is only known from near Jarrahdale in the Jarrah Forest biogeographic region.

 Conservation

 Thelymitra frenchii is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife.